miloshadzic/miloshadzic.github.com/_posts/2011-01-22-how-i-set-up-my-blog.md

 typographical features such as small caps and ligatures turned on here and there.

-If you have comments of any kind, I would love to hear them.
+If you have comments of any kind, I would be glad to hear from you.

 [Jekyll]: <https://github.com/mojombo/jekyll>
 [Markdown]: <http://daringfireball.net/projects/markdown/>